tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/3-new_art_new_life-3b-PART_1-equilibrium_in_art_and_life.md

 #### Equilibrium Is Not Symmetry nor Harmony

 - Image: images/Piet_Mondrian-1937-Composition_With_Blue-Compositie_met_blauw.jpg
-- Title and Attribution: Composition with Blue (Compositie met blauw) - By Piet Mondrian, 1937.
+- Title and Attribution: Composition with Blue (Compositie met blauw), by Piet Mondrian, 1937.
 - Link: [Public Domain](http://www.abcgallery.com/M/mondrian/mondrian62.html).

 In reality, life is in constant flux, so there is no way symmetry can bring these opposing forces into equilibrium.